baweaver/prelaunchr/README.md

 Prelaunchr
 ==========

-Originally open sourced over on our [engineering blog](http://engineering.harrys.com/2014/07/21/dont-launch-crickets.html), and discussed in great detail over at [Tim Ferriss' Blog](http://fourhourworkweek.com/2014/07/21/harrys-prelaunchr-email), Prelaunchr is a skeleton Rails application for quickly starting a viral prelaunch campaign for new companies or products.
-The campaign is conducive to social sharing and has prize levels based on the number of people each person refers.
-By default, we've included our original HTML/CSS for both the site and email to give you a better idea of how this looked when actually running.
+>Originally open sourced over on our [engineering blog](http://engineering.harrys.com/2014/07/21/dont-launch-crickets.html), and discussed in great detail over at [Tim Ferriss' Blog](http://fourhourworkweek.com/2014/07/21/harrys-prelaunchr-email), Prelaunchr is a skeleton Rails application for quickly starting a viral prelaunch campaign for new companies or products.

 ## Mechanics